-- The school doors are open from: 8:30am.
+- The school gates are open from: 8:30am.
 The school day starts at 8.55am.
 All pupils should be in their classroom at this time.
-The school day ends at 3:00pm for Reception, 3:05pm for Year 1, 3:10pm for Year 2, 3:15pm for LKS2 and 3:20pm for UKS2. - The first (morning) registration session starts at 8.55am.
+The school day ends at 3:00pm for Reception, 3.05pm for Year 1, 3.10pm for Year 2, 3.15 pm for LKS2 and 3.20pm for UKS2. - The first (morning) registration session starts at 8.55am.
 Pupils will receive a late mark if they are not in their designated classroom by 9.00am.
 The register closes at 9.25am.
 Pupils will receive a mark of absence if they do not attend before this time.
-Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - Pupils arriving late to school should report to the main school entrance and sign in via the electronic screen at reception. - The second (afternoon) registration session starts at 12:30pm for Reception, 1:00pm for KS1 and LKS2 and 1:30pm for UKS2. - If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from a member of the Senior Leadership Team. - Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
-Staff work closely with the staff at the off-site provision, the pupil, and their parents to support the pupil to maintain good attendance.
+Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - Pupils arriving late to school should report to the main school entrance and sign in via the electronic screen at reception. - The second (afternoon) registration session starts at 12:30pm for Reception, 1.00pm for KS1 and LKS2 and 1.30pm for UKS2. - If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from a member of the Senior Leadership Team. - Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
+Staff work closely with the staff at the off-site provision, the pupil, and their parents to support the pupil to maintain good attendance, ensure safeguarding processes are in place and to ensure the child remains connected to the school.